EDED2314/djangobox/README.md

-*A django application that manages and organizes inventory*
+*A django application that manages inventory*

 # DjangoBox